 • At about age 9, while living in Falls Church, Virginia, I began to develop a heart for the Lord.
 All in our family were practicing Roman Catholics.
 I can recall, on my own volition, things like meeting my young buddy Chuck Maguire for special Monday evening services at our church.

-• When I was a preteen, Father Miller, our parish priest, "prophesied" to my mother that "Jimmy is going to be a minister one day."
+• Around that time Father Heller, our parish priest, "prophesied" to my mother that "Jimmy is going to be a minister one day."
 Keep in mind that, to Catholics in that day, the word "minister" did not refer to Catholic priests, but to Protestant clergy.
-Only several decades later, after I had been a Pentecostal minister for many years, did my Mom tell me about Father Miller's prophetic prediction.
+Only several decades later, after I had been a Pentecostal minister for many years, did my Mom tell me about Father Heller's prophetic prediction.

 • I began to drift from Catholicism in my early college years.
 I wasn't finding "life" in it.
 In retrospect, I see now that I had been simply following the prescribed rites and rituals, but did not truly have anything resembling a personal, saving relationship with Jesus Christ.
 By my sophomore year at Boston College, I had pretty much just stopped going to church.
 I still believed in God and in Jesus Christ, but it was more of a sincere intellectual consent to their existence than a personal relationship of faith and love.